jsa4000/Getting-Started-NodeJS/README.md

 ##2.5 Additional Dependences

-- Mongoose: The mongodb node.js driver in charge of providing elegant mongodb object modeling for node.js
+- **Mongoose** The mongodb node.js driver in charge of providing elegant mongodb object modeling for node.js
-- Passport: An authentication middleware for Node.js which supports authentication using a username and password, Facebook, Twitter, and more.
+- **Passport** An authentication middleware for Node.js which supports authentication using a username and password, Facebook, Twitter, and more.
-- Twitter Bootstrap: The most popular HTML, CSS, and JS framework for developing responsive, mobile first projects.
+- **Twitter Bootstrap** The most popular HTML, CSS, and JS framework for developing responsive, mobile first projects.
-- UI Bootstrap: Bootstrap components written in pure AngularJS
+- **UI Bootstrap** Bootstrap components written in pure AngularJS